-If you’re going to have your single point of interest in the centre, it helps to make sure that the surrounding area is still interesting to look at.
+If you’re going to have your single point of interest in the center, it helps to make sure that the surrounding area is still interesting to look at.

 Positioning like this often seems boring but it doesn’t have to be.
 Central positioning brings a strong sense of balance to the photo as there is equal weight on either side of the subject.

 Here’s a similar photo, again of a person, but this time with surrounding detail to make the photo interesting.

 Placing your point of interest slightly off center creates a more dynamic photo with varying degrees of interest, depending on what you do with the rest of the frame.

 In an ideal world, we’d be able to move the subject around the frame as we wish to add more interesting elements.
 Often, however, there will be constraints from where we’re shooting that will prevent this.

 Simply putting someone slightly off center will make a massive difference.
 But only if you have justification for doing so, such as a more interesting background.

 When you place the single point close to the edge of the frame, you need to be more careful about the placement.
 The further out you go, the more unusual it will appear.
 It helps if the rest of the frame is interesting but for different reasons.

 These are generally much more powerful photos with the power to evoke thoughts and feelings better than centrally positioned photos.
 They are, however, to be used with caution.